 - natural disaster

-So, how do you get over shit happening in your day to day?
+So, how do you get over shit happening in your day-to-day?
 For me, I’m learning that things happen and there’s a lot you can’t control.
 Maybe I’m a control freak or maybe I don’t like the idea of not having a say over every aspect of my life.

-However because I’m starting to accept that these things just occur without my control over them, and it’s easier to process.
+However I’m starting to accept that these things just occur without my control over them, and it’s easier to process.
 You have to learn to have a clear vision of the bigger picture.
-When you understand, no matter how badly these things suck, that these things are just a long string of events on a period of time over you life, things make more sense.
+When you understand, no matter how badly these things suck, that these things are just a long string of events over a period of time over your life, things make more sense.
 When you’re stuck in one bad situation to the next, it can seem like everything always goes wrong for you.

-Having a view on the bigger picture over your life allows you to see patterns over the years, it allows you to not only see the bad that happens to you but also allows you to take more notice of the good things.
+Having a view of the bigger picture over your life allows you to see patterns over the years, it allows you to not only see the bad that happens to you but also allows you to take more notice of the good things.
 Yes, ‘shit happens’, but, so does good.

-I’m the first to admit that I usually gravitate towards the bad stuff easier than the good because that’s the way I’m put together, however, as I get older I’m understanding taking hold of the good stuff when it happens.
+I’m the first to admit that I usually gravitate towards the bad stuff easier than the good because that’s the way I’m put together, however, as I get older I understand taking hold of the good stuff when it happens.
 I’m more able to see situations as what they are, not get so caught up in them and realise that they are just a blip in time that’s not going to last forever.

 I personally feel like the media has a huge role in how we feel about our lives.
 After all, the media reports the news that you see on your TV and computer.
 With celebrity stories, new diet fads and reality shows, it’s easy to start questioning our own lives.
 If we’re not doing the things we see others doing, are we doing life wrong?

 The problem I have with the media is, it’s really dangerous for impressionable people.
-People who take things too seriously find them selves very influenced by what they see on the news and on TV shows.
+People who take things too seriously find themselves very influenced by what they see on the news and on TV shows.

 This is also very apparent with social media.
 How many times do you see your Facebook ‘friends’ posting images about how great their lives are (when secretly they are staging these images)?